qingfengxia/Cfd/README.md

 - paraFoam (paraview for OpenFOAM), usually installed with OpenFoam.

+- gmsh, as it is requested by FemWorkbench, it is also used in CfdWorkbench for meshing, check the install and path setup by `which gmsh`

+  **Optional packages**
+- FenicsSolver:  a wrapper to Fenics project, can be installed using pip: `pip3 install git+https://github.com/qingfengxia/FenicsSolver.git#FenicsSolver`  after install Fenics, see FenicsSolver readme for details.

 #### RHEL/Scientific Linux/Centos/Fedora:

 should work Installation tutorial/guide is welcomed from testers